Google Translate Disclaimer

 • Reduced carbon footprint: Less transportation can mean lower greenhouse gas emissions.

-• Biodiversity preservation: Small-scale farming can protect ecosystems and genetic diversity.
+• Biodiversity preservation: Smaller farms can protect ecosystems and genetic diversity.

 • Resource conservation: Sustainable methods use fewer chemicals and less water, preserving natural resources.